 Advancement of air safety is the responsibility of everyone engaged in the movement of airline traffic.
 This responsibility falls heavily upon the crew members, and is a personal, non-delegable obligation.
 As part of the crew, flight attendants have an intimate interest in the development and growth of air safety because of the obligation commensurate with this profession.
 As a member of the crew, the flight attendant's primary responsibility is the care and safety of the passengers.
 This necessitates a background of thorough training and the ability to execute efficient emergency procedures.
-Each flight attendant's responsibility also involves awareness and recognition of both safe and unsafe procedures and conditions.
-This responsibility extends to the support of the AFA-CWA safety policies adopted by the representatives.
+Each flight attendant's responsibility also involves awareness and recognition of both safe and unsafe procedures adopted by the representatives.
 To continue study of, and improvements in air safety, it is beneficial to each member to support their safety representatives.